goharbor/harbor/docs/installation_guide.md

   <tr>
     <td valign="top"><code>hostname</code></td>
     <td valign="top">None</td>
-    <td valign="top">The target host&rsquo;s hostname, which is used to access the Portal and the registry service.
-It should be the IP address or the fully qualified domain name (FQDN) of your target machine, e.g., <code>192.168.1.10</code> or <code>reg.yourdomain.com</code>. <em>Do NOT use <code>localhost</code> or <code>127.0.0.1</code> or <code>0.0.0.0</code> for the hostname - the registry service needs to be accessible by external clients!</em></td>
+    <td valign="top">Specify the IP address or the fully qualified domain name (FQDN) of the target host on which to deploy Harbor.
+This is the address at which you access the Harbor Portal and the registry service.
+For example, <code>192.168.1.10</code> or <code>reg.yourdomain.com</code>.
+The registry service must be accessible to external clients, so do not specify <code>localhost</code>, <code>127.0.0.1</code>, or <code>0.0.0.0</code> as the hostname.</td>
   </tr>
   <tr>
     <td valign="top"><code>https</code></td>
     <td valign="top">&nbsp;</td>
-    <td valign="top"><p>The protocol used to access the Portal and the token/notification service. </p>
+    <td valign="top"><p>Use HTTPS to access the Harbor Portal and the token/notification service. </p>
       </td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>
     <td valign="top"><code>port</code></td>
-    <td valign="top">port number for HTTPS</td>
+    <td valign="top">The port number for HTTPS.
+The default is 443.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>
     <td valign="top"><code>certificate</code></td>
-    <td valign="top">The path to the SSL certificate.
-This is only applied when the protocol is set to HTTPS.</td>
+    <td valign="top">The path to the SSL certificate.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>
     <td valign="top"><code>private_key</code></td>
-    <td valign="top">The path to the SSL key.
-This is only applied when the protocol is set to HTTPS.</td>
+    <td valign="top">The path to the SSL key.</td>
   </tr>
   <tr>
     <td valign="top"><code>harbor_admin_password</code></td>
     <td valign="top">None</td>
-    <td valign="top">The administrator&rsquo;s initial password.
-This password only takes effect for the first time Harbor launches.
-After that, this setting is ignored and the administrator&rsquo;s password should be set in the Portal. <em>Note that the default username/password are <strong>admin/Harbor12345</strong> .</em></td>
+    <td valign="top">Set an initial password for the Harbor administrator.
+This password is only used on the first time that Harbor starts.
+On subsequent logins, this setting is ignored and the administrator's password is set in the Harbor Portal.
+The default username and password are `admin` and `Harbor12345`.</td>
   </tr>
   <tr>
     <td valign="top"><code>database</code></td>
     <td valign="top">&nbsp;</td>
-    <td valign="top">the configs related to local database</td>
+    <td valign="top">Use a local PostgreSQL database.
+You can optionally configure an external database, in which case disable this option.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>
     <td valign="top"><code>password</code></td>
-    <td valign="top">The root password for the PostgreSQL database.
-Change this password for any production use.</td>
+    <td valign="top">Set the root password for the local database.
+You must change this password for production deployments.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>
     <td valign="top"><code>max_idle_conns</code></td>
     <td valign="top">The maximum number of connections in the idle connection pool.
-If &lt;=0 no idle connections are retained.
-The default value is 50 and if it is not configured the value is 2.</td>
+If set to &lt;=0 no idle connections are retained.
+The default value is 50.
+If it is not configured the value is 2.</td>
   </tr>
   <tr>
     <td valign="top">&nbsp;</td>